aromring/MAX30102_by_RF/README.md

 4. In algorithm.h the "uint8_t uch_spo2_table[184]" has been replaced by "float uch_spo2_table[184]", where the original integers have been recalculated into floating point numbers with 6 decimal digits precision.
 5. A completely new algorithm of signal processing and resulting heart rate and SpO2 calculation has been designed and placed in new files algorithm_by_RF.h and algorithm_by_RF.cpp.
 The algorithm has been described and published in the following Instructable: ().
 6. The RD117_ARDUINO.ino file has been rewritten from the ground up.
 Code for saving oximetry data to an SD card has been added, algorithm_by_RF has been made default, while Maxim's algorithm has been made optional.
 Integer variables were replaced by floating point variables, where applicable.

+The following two crucial constants are defined in algorithm_by_RF.h:

+const float min_autocorrelation_ratio;
+const float min_pearson_correlation;

+Values of these constants determine the severity of quality filter applied to raw signals emitted by MAX30102.
+Generally, the higher their values, the more strict the filter will be.
+Details can be found in this project's Instructable.